luciasalar/predicting_depression_symptoms/project_design.md

 * model 1: This model use a set of features including, averaged sentiment score in 1 year, LIWC, demographic, part-of-speech, readability score asn so on (baseline) (also check again to see if there's a paper predicting depression using this dataset)
 * model 2: Same set of features as model 1 but we replace the averaged sentiment score in 1 year with temporal mood feature
 * model 3: Same set of features as model 1 but we replace the averaged sentiment score in 1 year with temporal mood transition feature

+*Maria's note: Good idea to integrate posting patterns like this.*

 -------------------------------------
 * model 4 (extension): neural network